hpihkala/polygon-metrics-node/README.md

 - `POLL_INTERVAL_SECONDS` - How often to read and publish the metrics, in seconds.
 Default: `60` seconds
 - `REQUEST_TIMEOUT_SECONDS` - How soon to timeout if the endpoint doesn't respond.
 Default: `10` seconds

+## Troubleshooting

+- Check that the Prometheus metrics API is enabled on Bor and Heimdall on both Validator and Sentry machines (see installation instructions above)
+- Check your firewall on Validator and Sentry: the Prometheus metrics API ports (by default `26660` and `7071`) must be allowed from the Metrics machine

 ## Subscribing to the data